Parasitic worms of the digestive tract

 Damaged cecum of a rabbit with a severe infestation of Passalurus sp.

-At this point, the worms will be shed and can be observed in the dropping of the rabbit.
-Occasionally, when there is overpopulation of parasitic worms in the intestine, they can cause a blockage of the intestine and severe pain.
+At this stage, the worms will be shed and can be observed in the dropping of the rabbit.
+In certain instances, an overpopulation of parasitic worms in the intestine can result in intestinal stasis and severe discomfort and pain.

 Simone van der Meij